giwanaga/ncrement.vim/README.md

                              ^
 ```

-If you think twice and change the day to Monday again, you can execute `:PrevWord` to turn it back, instead of undo.
+If you think twice and change the day to Monday again, you can execute `:NcrementPrev` to turn it back, instead of undo.

 And ncrement *rotates* lists.
 Monday is next to Sunday though they are at first and last positions of the list above.